-Going further, if a machine learning model could learn how to detect outliers in a new, more robust way, it would be greatly informative to explain its choices to humans.
-Also, it would be easier to build trust of the users.
-A common problem with ML models is that they work as black boxes.
-The user is specifying inputs and is expecting certain outputs, but inner working, the algorithm, remains unknown.
-Often, models are intended to work this way but nowadays more and more scientists are striving towards having Explainable Artificial Intelligence.
+Going further, if machine learning model could learn how to detect outliers in a new, more robust way, it would be greatly informative explaining its choices to humans.
+Consequently, it would be easier to build and raise the users’ trust.
+A common problem with ML models stays with the fact that they work as black boxes.
+The user is specifying inputs and expects certain outputs, but inner working, and the algorithm remain unknown.
+Models are often intended to work this way, but nowadays more and more scientists are striving towards having Explainable Artificial Intelligence (EAI).
 It aims to create solutions that not only can predict answers but also support them with arguments, for example, by pointing out features that mostly influenced prediction.